nbicocchi/learn-microservices/modules/communication/labs/README.md

 2. Implement a **Consumer Service** (`consumer-service`) connecting to the same message broker and logging the received events.
 3. Deploy both services and the message broker within a Docker environment.

-Here’s a more polished and structured version of your text:

 ---

 ## Lab 4: Asynchronous Math Service